arendsee/rmonad/README.md

 install.packages("rmonad")
 ```

+The newest `rmonad` code will always be in the github `dev` branch.
-You can install from the github dev branch with:
+You can install this with:

 ```r